Ganeshpy3/Machine-learning/README.md

   - sklearn

 ## Supervised learning algorithm
- When datasets conatain label for there features then we use supervised learning Algorithm
+ When datasets contains label for there features then we use supervised learning Algorithm